Devout Buddhist Appreciation

 Day 1 Arrival in Lhasa

 Upon your arrival, your local guide will expect you outside the Arrival Hall of the airport and transfer you to the downtown hotel.
-The rest of the day is free for you to adapt yourself to the high altitude of 3,650 meters (11,975 ft.).
-With a glorious history of over 1,300 years, Lhasa, meaning “holy land” or “the sacred place of Buddhism”, has long been the political, cultural, economic and religious center of Tibet.
+The rest of the day is free for you to adapt yourself to the dizzying altitude (3,650 meters or 11,975 feet!) of this Roof of the World.
+In this 6 days Tibetan Buddhist tour, your guide will take you to delve into Lhasa’s glorious history - Lhasa has remained the political, cultural, economic and religious center of Tibet for over 1,300 years - and how it serves the role as “the sacred place of Buddhism”, which the city’s name translates to.

-Although Tibet is in the far west of China, visitors can easily travel from Hong Kong to Lhasa via Guangzhou, which offers excellent transport links.
-You can take a bullet train with a duration of about 1 hour from Hong Kong West Kowloon Railway Station to Guangzhou.
-About 40 pairs of trains are available every day.
-If you have never been to Guangzhou, you can also take the morning train so as to have some time to explore the city a bit, and then take a flight for 6 hours to Lhasa the next morning (including a one-hour stopover in Chongqing).
+1. Transportation: Although Tibet is in the far west of China, visitors can easily travel from Hong Kong to Lhasa via Guangzhou, which offers excellent transport links.
+You can take a 1-hour bullet train ride from Hong Kong West Kowloon Railway Station to Guangzhou.
+About 40 trains are available every day.
+If you wish to explore Guangzhou a bit, you can take a morning train so as to stay longer there, and then take a flight for 6 hours to Lhasa the next morning (including a 40-minute stopover in Shangri-La).

 Day 2 Lhasa